Exerqtor/Voron/Firmware/README.md

-# Firmware Configurations
+# Firmware

-Firmware Configurations for Voron 3D printers, separated by firmware.
+Firmware Configurations and Macros for Voron 3D printers, separated by firmware.
 Remember to update this README when uploading new firmware configurations!

 ## Table structure